M-ASHaR/Flutter/README.md

 This project is a starting point for a Flutter application.

+Install android Studio on our machine, and setup a virtual device of your choice.
-Run the "Flutter doctor" command on your terminal, clear all issues and you are good to go.......
+Then Run the "Flutter doctor" command on your terminal, clear all issues and you are good to go.......

 A few resources to get you started if this is your first Flutter project: